cory321/Hemsy/docs/invoice-architecture/5-security-pci-compliance.md

 ## Overview

-This document outlines the comprehensive security architecture and PCI compliance strategy for Threadfolio's Invoice Management feature, ensuring secure payment processing while maintaining the trust of seamstresses and their clients.
+This document outlines the comprehensive security architecture and PCI compliance strategy for Hemsy's Invoice Management feature, ensuring secure payment processing while maintaining the trust of seamstresses and their clients.

 ## Table of Contents